The Green Phantom

 Joseph Fitzmorris (born July 30, 1976), is a Canadian professional wrestler better known by his ring name The Green Phantom.

-He is best known for his contributions to the North American independent and hardcore wrestling scene, appearing in several independent promotions including International Wrestling Syndicate, Game Changer Wrestling, Combat Zone Wrestling, IWA Mid-South, Northern Championship Wrestling, Insane Championship Wrestling, Ring of Honor, and XPW.
+He is best known for his contributions to the North American independent and hardcore wrestling scene, appearing in several independent promotions including International Wrestling Syndicate (IWS), Game Changer Wrestling (GCW), Combat Zone Wrestling (CZW), IWA Mid-South, Northern Championship Wrestling (NCW), Insane Championship Wrestling, Ring of Honor, Juggalo Championship Wrestling (JCW), and Xtreme Pro Wrestling (XPW).

 Fitzmorris is recognized for his hardcore powerhouse brawling style, having faced notable opponents including Necro Butcher, Kevin Steen, El Generico, Sabu, PCP Crazy F’n Manny, PCO, Sheamus, Brodie Lee, SeXXXy Eddy, Nick Gage, Matt Tremont and Mike Bailey.

 He has competed in notable hardcore tournaments in the early to mid 2010s, such as Tournament of Death, King of the Deathmatch and Tournament of Survival.
 He participated in the first Exploding Ring and Fans Bring The Weapons matches in Canada.
 He is the longest-reigning IWS World Heavyweight Champion.